Residency Program Curriculum

 Monthly noonday conferences delivered by senior osteopathic residents and osteopathic practice sessions.

-First year osteopathic residents participate in one to two OMM clinics per month.
+First year osteopathic residents participate in one to two OMM clinics per month (on non-inpatient rotations).
 Each clinic is supervised by a board certified osteopathic faculty member.

 Second and third year osteopathic residents participate in one OMM clinic per month.